About

 Base Corp.
 Learning Systems is an experienced provider of learning solutions for medium to large-sized organizations.
 We partner with organizations to design and deliver custom competency-based learning solutions that help people learn.
 Our team includes highly skilled specialists who design and build customized learning solutions using the latest tools and technology.

 Base Corp.
-Learning Systems is pleased to have been awarded the contract for the Online and Correspondence Delivery of the Child Care Orientation Course.
+Learning Systems is pleased to have been awarded the contract for the Online and Correspondence Delivery of the Early Childhood Education Orientation Course.
 We are working closely with the Government of Alberta to offer a course that meets the needs of students wanting to prepare for a career in the child care field.

 Privacy Statement